Types of Resistor Carbon Composition and Wire Wound ResistorPublished on 01/5/2013 & updated on 15/12/2018

 - Carbon Film Resistor

-The main disadvantage of this resistor is the inductor that arises because of its coil like structure.
-At high frequency the behavior of the circuit may be changed due to its reaction.
-This problem can be solved if one half of the wire is wound in one direction and other half in opposite direction so that the inductor due to these two halves cancel each other hence net inductive effect of the resistor becomes nil.
-The non - inductive wire wound resistor is ideal for high frequency circuit but it is costlier than an ordinary one.
+The main disadvantage of this resistor is the inductance that arises because of its coil-like structure.
+At high frequency, the behaviour of the circuit may be changed due to its reaction.
+This problem can be solved if one half of the wire is wound in one direction and another half in the opposite direction so that the inductance due to these two halves cancels each other hence the net inductive effect of the resistor becomes nil.
+The non - inductive wire wound resistor is ideal for the high-frequency circuit but it is costlier than an ordinary one.

 - Silicon carbide disc type varistor.